 Here are a few things you can bring home and place at a walking distance from his crate or bed to build a sense of “normal” that aligns with the outdoors:

-Your young German Shepherd puppy needs to experience his whole new world, see many different sights, hear a range of sounds, and experience stimulating smells.
+Your young German Shepherd puppy needs to experience a whole new world, see many different sights, hear various sounds, and experience stimulating smells.

 Taking your German Shepherd puppy to a market that welcomes dogs will help socialize him in a low-engagement capacity.
 This is a stepping stone to better, more engaged socialization.
 German Shepherds can become shy if you skip this step.

-This is explained more in the below video.
+This is explained more in the video below.
 Watch how the trainer exposes the pup to simple things like experiencing the shopping cart corral and walking along a bench.

 Watch How To Socialize a German Shepherd Puppy For The First Time…